Coverage Trade Study in Mountainous Terrain

 Using a KMZ file in your scenario

 In Globe Manager, you can use the KML window to add Keyhole Markup Language (KML) files (.kml/.kmz) to a 3D Graphics window.
-You can choose to display or hide the features specified in the KML files, and you can zoom to them using the KML window drop-down menu.
+You can choose to display or hide the features specified in the KML files, and you can zoom to them using the KML window shortcut menu.
 As stated earlier, you are performing analysis along the Mt.
 Saint Helens Worm Flows Climbing Route.
 You would like to view the route as a model in the 3D Graphics window.
 You have a KMZ file that models the Mt.
 Saint Helens Worm Flows Climbing Route.
 You can use the STK Globe Manager to inlay the KML file for visualization in the 3D Graphics window.
 After you visualize the KMZ in STK, you can import it as an object to use for your analysis.

 1. Select the KML tab in Globe Manager.